 - molecular biology.

 A postgraduate qualification in a relevant topic can be advantageous and many plant breeders hold one.
 Search postgraduate courses in plant genetics.

 Entry with an HND is only possible for technical support roles in breeding programmes.
-It may be possible to work your way up from here to the role of plant breeder/geneticist, if further qualifications are studied for.
+It may be possible to work your way up from here to the role of plant breeder/geneticist, if you study for further qualifications.

 Undertaking a relevant undergraduate or postgraduate project or choosing a PhD funded by industry will make you more competitive during the application process.
 It will also be a way to gain useful contacts that could lead to employment opportunities.